Why are these laws in place?

 Evidence and Strategy

 These cases are complicated, varied and sensitive.
 They cannot be completely summarised in a short web article.
-If you or a family member are worried about an investigation or prosecution for a sexual offence involving an alleged abuse of a position of trust or where the complainant has a mental disorder, contact us.
+If you or a family member are worried about an investigation or prosecution of this nature, you should always contact a specialist abuse of trust solicitor for initial free legal advice.